Kamla Nagar, Delhi: Places of interest

 The 17th century Roshanara Garden and the adjacent 19th-century Roshanara Club are located in Shakti Nagar.
 Kamla Nehru Ridge Forest, which lies to the east of Kamla Nagar, contains historic monuments such as the Mutiny Memorial, Flagstaff Tower and one of the several Ashoka Pillars.
 Ram Swarup Clock Tower sits on the southern edge of Kamla Nagar.
 Delhi Vidhan Sabha and Viceregal Lodge of Delhi (now the Vice Chancellor's residence) are nearby.

 Education

 University of Delhi's North campus lies to the east of Kamla Nagar.
 Hansraj College, Faculty of Law (FoL), Faculty of Management Studies (FMS), Delhi School of Economics, St. Stephen's College, Hindu College, Shri Ram College of Commerce, Daulat Ram College, SGTB Khalsa College, Miranda House, Kirori Mal College, Ramjas College and Indraprastha College for Women are some of the prominent educational and research institutions in the vicinity.

 Transport

 Metro rail

-Vishwa Vidyalaya metro station on the Yellow Line and Pul Bangash metro station on the Red Line are the closest Delhi Metro stations.
+Vishwavidyalaya metro station on the Yellow Line and Pul Bangash metro station on the Red Line are the closest Delhi Metro stations.